Australian Snack Culture: What We Eat vs What We Think We Eat

 Empanada Flavour Energy (kJ / kcal) Protein Fat Sodium

-Compared to many traditional Australian snacks (like sausage rolls and meat pies), Argentum empanadas provide balanced protein, moderate energy per serving and baked quality, making them a satisfying option within a varied diet.
+Compared to many traditional Australian snacks (like sausage rolls and meat pies), Argentum empanadas provide balanced protein, moderate energy per serving and premium ingredients, making them a satisfying option within a varied diet.
+See our take on high-protein snacks in Australia and the best frozen foods to keep in your freezer.

 Looking for a balanced savoury snack?
-Check out our full range of baked empanadas.
+Check out our full range of empanadas or the Athlete pack of 12 for protein-led snacking.

 Why So Much "Junk"?